JohnLavender474/CSCI-2720/Project3/README.md

 Working with "hashmap" is nearly identical to working with "avl".
 Differences are minor, such as "insert" in "avl" being replaced with "put" in hashmap.
+In "avl", attempting to insert an integer-value pair where the integer key already exists in the tree will result in the value of that particular node being overwritten by the new value.
+(This is the expected behavior since of course there cannot be duplicate keys in an avl tree.)
+This same behavior occurs when working with "hashmap" "put".